 The 40-year rule of Senegal's Socialist Party came to a peaceful end in elections in 2000 that were hailed as a rare democratic power transfer on a continent plagued by coups, conflict and election fraud.

 Senegal is on the western-most part of the bulge of Africa and includes desert in the north and a moist, tropical south.

 Slaves, ivory and gold were exported from the coast during the 17th and 18th centuries and now the economy is based mainly on agriculture.
 The money sent home by Senegalese living abroad is a key source of revenue.

 A long-running, low-level separatist war in the southern Casamance region has claimed hundreds of lives.
 The conflict broke out over claims by the region's people that they were being marginalised by the Wolof, Senegal's main ethnic group.

-The government and rebels signed a peace pact at the end of 2004, raising hopes for reconciliation.
+The government and rebels signed a peace pact at the end of 2004, but peace talks broke down a year later.

 On the world stage, Senegal has sent peacekeeping troops to DR Congo, Liberia and Kosovo.